 The unmarried partner visa UK means that unmarried partners may enter the UK.
-But you have to prove that you are living in the UK and to whom you want to bring to the UK, both you will have a relationship.
+But you have to prove that you are living in the UK and to whom you want to bring to the UK, both of you will have a relationship.
 There are some requirements for an unmarried partner visa UK such as

 If your unmarried partner comes to the UK, she will be qualified to live in the United Kingdom for 30 months.
 After the 30 months, you have to do a partner visa extension UK for the further 30 months.
-It is important to note that, if your partner comes to the UK through an unmarried visa, then she will never have any immigration restriction.
+It is important to note that, if your partner comes to the UK through an unmarried visa, then she will never have any immigration restrictions.
 After completing the 5 years, your partner will be qualified for the Independent Leave to Remain (ILR).
 If you can maintain the above requirements, then you can apply for partner visa UK.

-A permanent partner visa allows people to live permanently in United Kingdom with their partner.
+A permanent partner visa allows people to live permanently in the United Kingdom with their partner.
 This kind of visa is allowed for the types of people who currently hold permanent partner visas.
 The cost of a permanent partner visa UK is £1,523.

 This partner visa cost will be applicable for the permanent and temporary partner visas.
-An Australian visa processing time is 12 to 18 months for both permanent and temporary partner.
-It is important to note that you can apply for partner visa outside Australia for both permanent and temporary partner visas.
+An Australian visa processing time is 12 to 18 months for both permanent and temporary partners.
+It is important to note that you can apply for a partner visa outside Australia for both permanent and temporary partner visas.

 In most cases, partner temporary visa subclass 820 processing time is required 17 months for 75% of all partner visa applications.
 But in many cases, 23 months is required for 90% of all the partner visa applications.
-Actually, there is no legal explanation about common law partner visas.
+Actually, there is no legal explanation about common-law partner visas.
 It means that both the partners are living together without marriage.
-This kind of visa is called a common law partner visa.
+This kind of visa is called a common-law partner visa.